adelphi-ed-tech/au-courses/content/hacker-studio.md

-% Educator's multimedia studio
+---
+layout: syllabus
+title: "Educator's multimedia studio"
-% Matthew X. Curinga
+author: "Matthew X. Curinga
+"
+---

 <!--
 This syllabus was created for